dsa-ou/algoesup/docs/writing.md

 Words that start with `%` are special commands for IPython, the Python interpreter used by Jupyter notebooks.
-The `%pytype` command, provided by our library, activates Google's `pytype` type checker, which comes pre-installed in the DeepNote essay project you copied.
+The `%pytype` command, provided by our library, activates Google's `pytype` type checker, which comes pre-installed in the Deepnote essay project you copied.

 Once the type checker is activated, it checks each cell immediately after it's executed.
 In this way you can detect and fix errors as you write and run each code cell.